Tomato Clock

 Advertising

-Tomato Clock may direct users to a dedicated reward page hosted on novato.dev to display advertising used to unlock premium functionality.
+Tomato Clock | Screen Lab may direct users to a dedicated reward page hosted on novato.dev to display advertising used to unlock premium functionality.
 That page may load third-party advertising resources from Adcash.
 Adcash may collect data according to its own policies when its advertising is shown.

 Sharing

 We do not sell user data.
 Data may be shared only with service providers strictly required for the reward advertising flow, including website hosting and Adcash when the reward page is used.
+Screen Lab processes screenshots locally and does not upload them to any server.

 Permissions